geneontology/geneontology.github.io/_docs/faq.md

 -   developing automated ways of deriving information about gene function from the literature;
 -   verifying models of genetic, metabolic and product interaction networks.

-For references to these and other studies that have used GO, see the [GO Publications](/page/publications).
+For references to these and other studies that have used GO, see the [GO and the scientific literature](docs/literature/) page.

 [Why do we need GO?](/faq/why-do-we-need-go)
 --------------------------------------------